roma-patel/notebook/text/posts/summers.md

 still ongoing, but let's begin with what is done.. san francisco and so much sunshine! there are few cities where you will find Uber drivers exactly your age who study cognitive science at Berkeley, both greek and victorian architecture and presidio style forts amidst quaint coffee shops and glassy corporate buildings. there is the ever present gray ocean mist and gold sunshine and good conversation wherever you will go.

-fake AI conference but glorious embarcadero views. this unexpectedly may have been the least exciting part of the trip.
+fake AI conference but glorious embarcadero views. this unexpectedly may have been the least exciting part of the trip. but then again, this says more about aforementioned encounters and the brilliance at the university visits than anything else.

 berkeley, running up stairs, but finally arrive in a disheveled office (because of plans to move to another coast?) but it is absolutely and undeniably worth being able to talk about strange psychological work and what I want to work on and what he is already working on and even when functioning on ~2 hours worth of sleep, this is very inspiring.